The Special Olympics Healthy Athletes initiative offers basic health screenings and services to athletes.

 People with intellectual disabilities have more healthcare needs than the general population.
 In addition, sometimes people with intellectual disabilities don’t realize when they are unwell and don’t take appropriate action or seek medical care.
 By screening athletes at events, we can help keep them healthy!

-If you are a healthcare professional who would like to donate some of your time to help our athletes, Special Olympics New Zealand would love to hear from you.
+If you are a healthcare professional who would like to donate some of your time to help our athletes at the 2021 National Summer Games, Special Olympics New Zealand would love to hear from you.

 Contact Asti Farrell at firstname.lastname@example.org